DFE-Digital/early-careers-framework/docs/source/index.html.md

 The Department of Education (DfE) has developed an API for the Manage teacher continuing professional development service.

-The API enables lead providers to view, submit and update data associated with Early Career Framework (ECF) based training and national professional qualifications (NPQs).

-The data submitted is used to facilitate appropriate payment from the DfE to providers.
+The API lets lead providers view, submit and update data associated with Early Career Framework (ECF) based training and national professional qualifications (NPQs).
+The data submitted is used to facilitate payment from the DfE to providers.

-## What does the API do?

 Once an ECF or NPQ participant has been registered to the service, data associated with them becomes available via the API.

-Providers can integrate with the API to view, submit and update various kinds of data.
-For example, providers can view and update participant details, or notify DfE that they have completed training by submitting a declaration.
+Once integrated with the API, providers can, for example, view and update participant details, or notify DfE that they have completed training by submitting a declaration.

 ## API versions and updates